microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // @public
 export const verticalSliderLabelStyles: ElementStyles;

+export { VirtualList }

+export { VirtualListItem }

+// @public
+export const virtualListItemStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ElementStyles;

+// @public (undocumented)
+export const virtualListStyles: FoundationElementTemplate<ElementStyles>;

 // Warnings were encountered during analysis:
 //
 // dist/dts/color/palette.d.ts:48:5 - (ae-forgotten-export) The symbol "create" needs to be exported by the entry point index.d.ts
 // dist/dts/color/palette.d.ts:49:5 - (ae-forgotten-export) The symbol "from" needs to be exported by the entry point index.d.ts
-// dist/dts/custom-elements.d.ts:124:5 - (ae-incompatible-release-tags) The symbol "fastButton" is marked as @public, but its signature references "Button" which is marked as @internal
+// dist/dts/custom-elements.d.ts:128:5 - (ae-incompatible-release-tags) The symbol "fastButton" is marked as @public, but its signature references "Button" which is marked as @internal
-// dist/dts/custom-elements.d.ts:152:5 - (ae-incompatible-release-tags) The symbol "fastCard" is marked as @public, but its signature references "Card" which is marked as @internal
+// dist/dts/custom-elements.d.ts:156:5 - (ae-incompatible-release-tags) The symbol "fastCard" is marked as @public, but its signature references "Card" which is marked as @internal
-// dist/dts/custom-elements.d.ts:192:5 - (ae-incompatible-release-tags) The symbol "fastDesignSystemProvider" is marked as @public, but its signature references "DesignSystemProvider" which is marked as @internal
+// dist/dts/custom-elements.d.ts:196:5 - (ae-incompatible-release-tags) The symbol "fastDesignSystemProvider" is marked as @public, but its signature references "DesignSystemProvider" which is marked as @internal
-// dist/dts/custom-elements.d.ts:202:5 - (ae-incompatible-release-tags) The symbol "fastDisclosure" is marked as @public, but its signature references "Disclosure" which is marked as @internal
+// dist/dts/custom-elements.d.ts:206:5 - (ae-incompatible-release-tags) The symbol "fastDisclosure" is marked as @public, but its signature references "Disclosure" which is marked as @internal
-// dist/dts/custom-elements.d.ts:314:5 - (ae-incompatible-release-tags) The symbol "fastSearch" is marked as @public, but its signature references "Search" which is marked as @internal
+// dist/dts/custom-elements.d.ts:318:5 - (ae-incompatible-release-tags) The symbol "fastSearch" is marked as @public, but its signature references "Search" which is marked as @internal
-// dist/dts/custom-elements.d.ts:342:5 - (ae-incompatible-release-tags) The symbol "fastSliderLabel" is marked as @public, but its signature references "SliderLabel" which is marked as @internal
+// dist/dts/custom-elements.d.ts:346:5 - (ae-incompatible-release-tags) The symbol "fastSliderLabel" is marked as @public, but its signature references "SliderLabel" which is marked as @internal
-// dist/dts/custom-elements.d.ts:381:5 - (ae-incompatible-release-tags) The symbol "fastTextArea" is marked as @public, but its signature references "TextArea" which is marked as @internal
+// dist/dts/custom-elements.d.ts:385:5 - (ae-incompatible-release-tags) The symbol "fastTextArea" is marked as @public, but its signature references "TextArea" which is marked as @internal
-// dist/dts/custom-elements.d.ts:398:5 - (ae-incompatible-release-tags) The symbol "fastTextField" is marked as @public, but its signature references "TextField" which is marked as @internal
+// dist/dts/custom-elements.d.ts:402:5 - (ae-incompatible-release-tags) The symbol "fastTextField" is marked as @public, but its signature references "TextField" which is marked as @internal
-// dist/dts/custom-elements.d.ts:416:5 - (ae-incompatible-release-tags) The symbol "fastToolbar" is marked as @public, but its signature references "Toolbar" which is marked as @internal
+// dist/dts/custom-elements.d.ts:420:5 - (ae-incompatible-release-tags) The symbol "fastToolbar" is marked as @public, but its signature references "Toolbar" which is marked as @internal

 // (No @packageDocumentation comment for this package)